 SPEAKING & WORKSHOPS

-I don’t ever want to stand in front of people and talk AT them… I want to ENGAGE them in a conversation.
-In an activity.
-In something that maybe even pushes them a little bit out of their comfort zone, and reminds us that we’re on an equal playing field as human beings.
+I don’t ever want to stand in front of people and talk AT them… I want to ENGAGE them… maybe in a conversation.
+Perhaps through an activity.
+Likely in something fun that pushes us all a little out of our comfort zones for a moment…

 But sometimes you just have to put the phone down and learn another way…